whot/piper/README.md

 ================

-Most popular distributions package Piper and it is available through the packaging system (apt, dnf, yum, pacman, ...).
+Most popular distributions package Piper and it is available through the packaging system (apt, dnf, yum, pacman, zypper, ...).
 This is the preferred way of installing Piper.

 Piper is also available as a [Flatpak](https://flathub.org/apps/details/org.freedesktop.Piper).